FellippeHeitor/InForm/README.md

 ## Event-driven QB64 programs

-InForm's main goal is to generate event-driven QB64 applications.
+InForm-PE's main goal is to generate event-driven QB64-PE applications.
 This means that you design a graphical user interface with interactive controls and then write the code to respond to such controls once they are manipulated.

 ## Workflow

-After your form looks the way you want it to, click File -> Save to export its contents and generate a .bas source file.
+After your form looks the way you want it to, click **File > Save** to export its contents and generate a **.bas** source file.
 Two files are output:

 * **.frm**
-the generated form in QB64 code.
-This can be loaded back into InForm's designer or manually edited in QB64 or any text editor later, if you want to adjust fine details.
+the generated form in QB64-PE code.
+This can be loaded back into InForm-PE's designer or manually edited in QB64-PE or any text editor later, if you want to adjust fine details.

 * **.bas**
 the actual program you will add your code to.